Overlays

 This article covers:

 Overlays are vector data that can be displayed on top of the map in Lens.
 These can be points, lines, or polygons.
-We offer a few options in the Overlay Library, and Admins and Members can upload their own custom overlays, such as building envelopes, photo points, trails, and more.
+We offer quite a few options in the Library, and Admins and Members can upload their own custom overlays, such as building envelopes, photo points, trails, and more.

 - Flowlines come from the USGS National Hydrography Dataset for linear surface water drainage network across the US, and can be useful if you’re interested in monitoring areas with streams or rivers